sreenugopireddy/Healthcare-Document-RAG-Assistant/README.md

 | Single configuration | Benchmark 6 configs across chunk size and top-k |
 | No experiment tracking | MLflow logs every run for reproducible comparison |
 | No visualisation | Streamlit leaderboard dashboard with Plotly charts |

 ---

+The system includes a complete evaluation framework that scores every RAG configuration on faithfulness, answer relevancy, and context recall using RAGAS — then logs all experiments to MLflow and visualises the leaderboard in a Streamlit dashboard.

+---